TylerChalifoux/CSIS3126_Chalifoux/README.txt

 	-Design is done for mobile and desktop

 4) Home page:
-	-Shows nearby loops
-	-Allows for users to search for loops (brings to search page) -Current design works for both desktop and mobile -Has two buttons, one for the users profile and one for the stopwatch
+	-Shows nearby loops (Clicking a loop brings user to more info) -Allows for users to search for loops (brings to search page) -Design is done for mobile and desktop
+	-Has two buttons, one for the users profile and one for the stopwatch

 5) Search page:
-	-Shows loops in the town the user entered
+	-Shows loops in the town the user entered (Clicking a loop brings user to more info) -Design is done for mobile and desktop

 6) Stopwatch page:
 	-Works as a normal stopwatch
-	-Logs users location data correctly
+	-Logs users location data every 5 seconds
 	-Has the tribute to my late dog (sadie(the goodest girl))  :( -Designs looks good for mobile and gives an alert for desktop users

 7) Profile page:
 	-Displays all routes that user has liked
 	-Allows the user to log out
+	-Design is done for mobile and desktop

 8) More loop info:
 	-Shows a larger picture of the loop
 	-Shows text about the loop
 	-Allows the user to like a loop
+	-Design is done for mobile and desktop

-------------------Other files and there purpose----------------
+------------------Other files and there purpose----------------------------------

 1) verifyLoggedIn:
 	-When included on the top of a file, will redirect users not logged in to the index page